 Place the quinoa in a fine mesh strainer and rinse thoroughly under water to remove any dirt and loosen bitter coating.
-Next place it in a small sauce pan with 1 cup water or broth and a pinch of sea salt.
-Bring to a boil, then cover and let simmer for 15 minutes.
-After 15 minutes, turn off the heat but keep the lid on the quinoa for another 5 minutes to prevent sticking to the bottom of the pan.
+Place quinoa in a small saucepan with 1 cup water or broth and a pinch of sea salt.
+Bring the liquid to a boil, then cover and reduce heat to low and let simmer for 15 minutes.
+Turn off heat but keep the lid on the quinoa for another 5 minutes to prevent sticking to the bottom of the pan.***

 In a small bowl, whisk together olive oil, lemon juice, vinegar, sea salt and black pepper.